 European animal rights groups are calling for an end of the trade in monkeys from Mauritius for research.
 The country supplies laboratories in Europe with long-tailed macaques.

-Last year, 10,827 long-tailed macaques were exported from Mauritius, an increase of 40% from 2019, British animal welfare organization Action for Primates said in a statement.
+Last year, 10,827 long-tailed macaques were exported from Mauritius, British animal welfare organization Action for Primates said in a statement.
+This is an increase of 40% from 2019.

 Between January and September this year, 10,810 long-tailed macaques were sent from Mauritius to laboratories in Spain, France, the United Kingdom, the Netherlands, Canada and the United States.